weixian-zhang/Azure-Workbench/README.md

 **Bugs and Feature Requests**

-Please create issues for bugs and feature requests, appreaciate your feedback.
+Please create issues for bugs and feature requests, appreciate your feedback.

 ## Drawing Diagrams